IMMM-SFA/tell/doc/source/user_guide.rst

 evaluated independently.
 Hyperparameter tuning for the models is done using grid search.
 The MLP models are trained on historical load data from the `EIA-930 <https://www.eia.gov/electricity/gridmonitor/about>`_ dataset and weather from IM3's historical runs using the Weather
 Research and Forecasting (WRF) model.
 In the production version of the **tell** model the MLP models for each BA were trained on data from
 2016-2018 and evaluated against observed loads from 2019.
-For the **tell** quickstarter notebook the MLP models are trained and evaluated against data from 2019 only in order to improve the timeliness of the training process.
 Details of the MLP predictive variables are included in the table below.

 .. list-table::
     :header-rows: 1